WOO X Earn | 2024

 Scaling without overwhelming users

 Besides web-based app, I also led the end-to-end design of the mobile app.
 After MVP launch, product adoption grew rapidly.
-To support more Earn products, I needed to redesign the browsing experience for mobile.
+To support future expansion, I needed to redesign the browsing experience for mobile.

 Before